Rocket League – tips and tricks, aerials, flight goals – eSportsNews eSports RocketLeague

 You’ve probably noticed that after a jump, you can hold the stick forward or sideways to perform spins or rolls.
 If you press the jump button again while in the air, you can gain some height without using the stick, or perform an accelerated roll in the chosen direction while holding the stick forward or to the side.
 This counts as a shot, so to speak, and moves the ball faster than driving into it normally.

 At the same time, you can improvise a turbo this way, even if the boost meter is empty: each forward roll gives you a speed boost.
 After three forward rolls, you’ll be as fast as if you had full boost.
-You can use this technique to quickly get back to the on your way from the opponent’s goal without touching your boost supply.
+You can use this technique to quickly get back to the defense on your way from the opponent’s goal without touching your boost supply.

 Kick Off